flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/weather.md

     === "DATE/TIME"

         Then follows the Date and Time in the format of DDTTTTZ.
-So, the date in two digits, followed by the Zulu (GMT) time in four digits.
+So, the date in two digits, followed by the Zulu (UTC) time in four digits.
 The time is always referenced in Zulu no matter what time zone you are in.
-For example: 032050Z = The 3rd day of that month, 20:50Z or 8:50PM GMT time.
+For example: 032050Z = The 3rd day of that month, 20:50Z or 8:50PM UTC time.
 If this is followed with AUTO, it means that the weather station is publishing the METARs without any intervention or checks by a human controller.

     === "WIND"